Workflow guidelines and limitations

 Timing of workflows

 Usually workflows run as soon as possible.
 However, there can be a delay between when the trigger runs and its action completes.
-Shopify Flow cannot guarantee when a workflow starts or ends.
+Flow cannot guarantee when a workflow starts or ends.

 Analyzing risk workflows

 Capturing payment workflows

-You can use the Capture payment action to capture the payment of an order.
-However, your store must be setup to manually capture payments for this action to work.
+Use the Capture payment action to capture the payment of an order.
+Your store must be setup to manually capture payments for this action to work.
 No workflow can interrupt the capturing of automatic payments.

 Tracking inventory workflows

-The Product variant inventory quantity prior condition makes sure that your workflow runs the first time that the inventory matches the Product variant inventory quantity condition.
+- Product variant inventory quantity prior - Use this condition to make sure that your workflow runs the first time that the inventory matches the Product variant inventory quantity condition.
 If you don't use the quantity prior condition, then your workflow could run more often than expected.

-For example, to be notified when a variant's inventory is less than 5, then set Product variant inventory quantity to 5 and set Product variant inventory quantity prior to 6:
+For example, to be notified when a variant's inventory is less than 5, then set Product variant inventory quantity to 5 and set Product variant inventory quantity prior to 6.
+See examples.

 Canceling order workflows